sk-stm/banana_project/Report.md

 with prioritized experience replay.
 DDQN is not much different from DQN but I noticed that one can use a bigger update step of the target network (TAU).
 That's probably because it's less over optimistic and therefore the two values of the local and target network don't differ too much.
-As a result the training cenverges even a little bit faster.
+As a result the training converges even a little bit faster.

 Prioritized experience replay works pretty nicely as well, but is very slow in my vanilla implementation.
 A tree structure or s.th. different with a faster search and sorting mechanism would speed up the training a lot.